OfficeDev/teams-toolkit/packages/sdk-react/README.md

 ## Getting started

 > Important: Please be advised that access tokens are stored in sessionStorage for you by default.
 This can make it possible for malicious code in your app (or code pasted into a console on your page) to access APIs at the same privilege level as your client application.
-Please ensure you only request the minimum necessary scopes from your client application, and perform any sensitive operations from server side code that your client has to authenticate with.
+Please ensure you only request the minimum necessary scopes from your client application and perform any sensitive operations from server-side code that your client has to authenticate with.

 TeamsFx SDK and React hooks are pre-configured in scaffolded project using Teams Toolkit extension for Visual Studio and vscode, or the `teamsfx` cli from the `teamsfx-cli` npm package.
 Please check the [README](https://github.com/OfficeDev/TeamsFx/blob/main/packages/vscode-extension/README.md) to see how to create a Teams App project.